What should you do if your dog won't eat raw food

 Tip: Change the consistency

-Raw diets come in a variety of consistencies and forms including frozen patties, freeze-dried patties, freeze-dried mini patties, freeze-dried nibblets and freeze-dried mini nibs.
-If your dog is having a difficult time making the switch, try a different form of raw food.
+Raw diets come in various consistencies and forms, including frozen patties, freeze-dried patties, freeze-dried mini patties, freeze-dried nibblets, and freeze-dried mini nibs.
+If your dog is having difficulty making the switch, try a different form of raw food.
 You can also change the consistency of freeze-dried patties by adding some liquid and breaking the patties up to form a thick gravy texture.

 Tip: Change proteins

-Typically raw diets are made with a single protein source so if you’ve tried all of the above tips and your dog still isn’t taking to a raw diet it may be time to switch the protein source.
-There are a variety of Vital Essentials protein sources available including beef, chicken, turkey, duck, salmon and rabbit, so don’t be afraid to try something different.
+Typically raw diets are made with a single protein source, so if you’ve tried all of the above tips and your dog isn’t taking to a raw diet, it may be time to switch the protein source.
+There are various Vital Essentials protein sources available, including beef, chicken, turkey, duck, salmon, and rabbit, so don’t be afraid to try something different.

 Tip: Be consistent

-The more frequently you offer a raw diet to your dog the quicker they will be accustomed to the change.
-You’ll also begin to see the benefits of a raw diet including a thick, shiny coat, less shedding, less poo, and an overall healthier pet.
-Don’t just take our word for it, check out our customer reviews and learn more about the health benefits of a raw diet from first-hand experiences.
+The more frequently you offer a raw diet to your dog, the quicker they will be accustomed to the change.
+You’ll also see the benefits of a raw diet, including a thick, shiny coat, less shedding, less poo, and an overall healthier pet.